yantong1775/groundx-on-prem/README.md

 ### Deploy EyeLevel

 To deploy the EyeLevel application into your cluster:
-1. Copy `operator/env.tfvars.example` and update the configurations:
+1. Copy `operator/env.tfvars.example` to `operator/env.tfvars` and update the configurations:
   - The ones you **MUST** modify include:
     - `admin.api_key`: Set this to a random UUID.
 You can generate one by running `bin/uuid`.
 This will be the API key associated with the admin account and will be used for inter-service communications.
     - `admin.username`: Set this to a random UUID.
 You can generate one by running `bin/uuid`.
 This will be the user ID associated with the admin account and will be used for inter-service communications.
     - `admin.email`: Set this to the email address you want associated with the admin account.

 2. Run the following command:

 ```